-- Prior to surgery, patients will be requested to monitor temperature twice daily and advised to self-quarantine for 7 days and will be screened for new symptoms 1-3 day(s) prior to their procedure.
-A nurse will phone prior to your procedure to screen for new symptoms.
+- Prior to surgery, patients will be requested to self-quarantine for 7 days and will be screened for new symptoms 1-3 day(s) prior to their procedure.

-- We remind everyone to follow the CDC guidelines and encourage you to reschedule if you have any symptoms of fever, cough, sore throat, runny nose/nasal congestion, shortness of breath, muscle aches or inability to smell.
+- We remind everyone to follow the CDC guidelines and encourage patients to reschedule if they are having any symptoms of fever, cough, sore throat, runny nose/nasal congestion, shortness of breath, muscle aches or inability to smell.
 Similarly, our staff are mandated to stay home if they have any of these symptoms.

 - Upon arrival to the center, all patients and staff will be screened for symptoms and have temperature checks.
 Patients will have their oxygen level checked.

-- To ensure social distancing, we will limit surgical cases and only patients and staff will be in the center.
+- To ensure social distancing, we will limit surgical cases and forbid guests.
 Family members will be asked to wait in their cars or outside the center.

-- Following guidelines from the CDC and the Massachusetts Department of Public Health, we have developed an extensive cleaning protocol which includes thoroughly disinfecting all surfaces and instruments between each and every patient.
+- Following guidelines from the Centers for Disease Control and the Massachusetts Department of Public Health, we have developed an extensive cleaning protocol which includes thoroughly disinfecting all surfaces and instruments between each and every patient.